sandykaur2008/NM-Trip/README.md

 # Built With
 - Visual Studio Code 1.23.1
 - Ruby Sass 3.5.6
 - Flask 1.0.2 (see requirements.txt for extensions used).
-Learned a lot from
 - Grunt 0.4.5 (see package.json)

 # Authors